-- (a) A local authority may discharge or reconstitute a committee or subcommittee, or other subordinate decision-making body; and - (b) A committee may discharge or reconstitute a subcommittee.
+(a) A community board may discharge or reconstitute a committee or subcommittee; and cl.
+30 (5) & (7), Schedule 7, LGA 2002.

+(b) A committee may discharge or reconstitute a subcommittee.

-A committee, subcommittee, or other subordinate decision-making body is, unless a council resolves otherwise, discharged when members elected at a subsequent triennial general election come into office.
+A committee or subcommittee is, unless a community board resolves otherwise, discharged when members elected at a subsequent triennial general election come into office.